 If all you need is Salesforce’s ready-to-use solutions for your business and you have an in-house admin to manage the implementation for you, then you may not need a Consulting Partner.

 For most organisations, implementing Salesforce would require varying degrees of customisation, which would call for the help of an external vendor.
 Additionally, a Salesforce Consulting Partner can boost the success rate of your project by introducing best practices, optimising your usage of the system and enhancing staff learning, adoption and engagement.

-You should always start by looking at your own needs and figure out what kind of Partner would fit.
+You should always start by looking at your own needs and figuring out what kind of Partner would fit.
 Your Salesforce account executive would usually be able to provide some recommendations.

 Salesforce’s AppExchange is also a good place for you to do a broad search on the available consultants with the specific product and industry expertise you are looking for.
 A tip for you is to look at the star ratings provided by the customers for the consultants, which will give you a better idea of the Consulting Partner’s service level.

-We recommend that you prepare a checklist that lists out your basic requirements in order to evaluate different vendors.
-These factors may include project type, project size, budget, expected outcomes, complexity of the project, vendor’s experience.
-You may also consider additional factors such as the vendor’s reputation, what people say about their customer service and which Salesforce products do they specialise in.
+We recommend that you prepare a checklist that lists your basic requirements to evaluate different vendors.
+These factors may include project type, project size, budget, expected outcomes, the complexity of the project, and vendor’s experience.
+You may also consider additional factors such as the vendor’s reputation, what people say about their customer service and which Salesforce products they specialise in.

 Talk to us and we can discuss how we can help you achieve your business goals!